ScriptMang/conch/README.md

 ```
 ### Notes about the json objects

-#### Adding an account creates an entry in the Users table and the password table
+#### Adding an account creates an entry in the Usernames table and the passwords table
 Although you don't directly pass a json struct for a user
 object in the request body,
 you still need to provide its id for other routes. i.e `:usr_id`.